 Elfi gave a talk on Marek’s and her work on “Pnicogen bonding investigated with vibrational spectroscopy” at the 6th International Heron Island Conference on Reactive Intermediates and Unusual Molecules.

 At the same conference, Dieter presented Wenli’s and his work on Jahn-Teller and pseudo Jahn-Teller surfaces calculated in terms of curvilinear coordinates.
 Title of the talk: "Molecules without structure – The Pseudo-Jahn-Teller Effect."

-Wenli and Dieter managed to obtain for the first time local vibrational modes for transition states.
-They reveal quantitatively the extent by which a bond is broken or a new one is formed.
-Their work means a major step forward to describe and understand the nature of the transition state of a chemical reaction.
+Wenli and Dieter managed to obtain for the first time local vibrational modes for non-equilibrium situations.
+Their work means a major step forward to describe and understand the changes in the electronic structure of a reacting molecule.

 Marek, Zhanyong, and Dieter carry out large-scale ab initio calculations on small proteins.
 This is a long-term project, which should show whether modern QM/MM technology can correctly describe secondary and tertiary structure of proteins from scratch.

 Marek is studying the Ti-catalyzed Sharless epoxidation reaction using URVA.
 The problem is to model the bulky catalyst in a way that its reaction involvement can be monitored along the reaction path.
 This will require at least 800 path point calculations with gradient and Hessian at each point.
 A gigantic computational job if not a simpler presentation of the catalyst becomes possible.